Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 Let’s make this make sense.

+Pause.

+Cybersecurity
-Cybersecurity is just protecting your digital life the same way you protect your home.
+is just protecting your digital life the same way you protect your real one.

 You lock the door.
-You check who’s knocking.
-You don’t hand your keys to strangers.

-In the cyber world, the “home” is your phone, your laptop, your accounts, your money, your pictures, your messages.
-And the “bad guys” are not always geniuses in hoodies.
-A lot of them are just running scams at scale, trying thousands of people until somebody slips.

-Here are the three basics you need to know.

-First, confidentiality.

-That means keeping private things private.
-Your passwords, your bank info, your personal photos.
-If somebody who shouldn’t see it can see it, confidentiality is broken.

-Second, integrity.

-That means keeping information accurate.
-If someone can change your grades, change a payment number, or change what a message says, integrity is broken.

-Third, availability.

-That means making sure you can access your stuff when you need it.
-If a hospital system gets locked up by ransomware and can’t pull patient files, availability is broken.

-Most cybersecurity work is just protecting those three things.

-And the way we do it is with layers.

-Strong passwords and a password manager.
+You check who is knocking.
+You do not hand your keys
+to strangers.

+Small laugh.

+That is it.
+That is the concept.

+Pause.

+Now.

+Your digital life is
+your phone,
+your laptop,
+your email,
+your money,
+your photos,
+your messages.

+It is your whole routine.

+Pause.

+And the so called bad guys
+are not always genius hackers
+in a hoodie
+with dramatic music.

+Small laugh.

+Most of them are just
+running the same scams
+over and over
+at scale.

+They are not looking for
+the smartest person.

+They are looking for
+the tired person.
+The rushed person.
+The distracted person.

+Pause.

+So here is the foundation.

+Cybersecurity comes down to
+three things.

+Just three.

+Pause.

+Confidentiality.

+That means
+keep private things private.

+Passwords.
+Bank info.
+Personal photos.

+If someone who should not see it can see it, confidentiality is broken.

+Pause.

+Integrity.

+That means
+keep information accurate.

+If someone can change
+a number,
+a payment,
+a grade,
+or what a message says,
+integrity is broken.

+Pause.

+Availability.

+That means
+you can access your stuff
+when you need it.

+If a hospital system gets locked and doctors cannot pull patient files,

+pause,

+that is availability failing.

+That is real life impact.

+Pause.

+Most cybersecurity work
+is just protecting
+those three things.

+Pause.

+And we do it with layers.

+Not panic.
+Not perfection.

+Layers.

+Pause.

+Strong passwords
+and a password manager.

 Two factor authentication.

 Updates.

 Backups.

-And being careful with links and attachments.
+And being careful

-That’s the foundation.
-We’re not chasing hackers.
+with links
+and attachments.

+Pause.

+Let me give you an Aunt Truth rule that saves people.

+If something feels rushed,
+pause.

+If it feels like pressure,
+pause.

+Because pressure is the trick.

+Pause
+is the power.

+Small laugh.

+Now here is the good news.

+You do not have to be a hacker to protect yourself.

+You just need habits
-We’re building habits and systems that make it hard for attacks to succeed.
+that make you hard to scam.

+Pause.

+Alright.
+That is enough for today.

+If this helped you,
-Alright, if this helped, stick with me.
+stay with me.

-We’re going to take this slow and make it make sense.
+We are building understanding, not rushing perfection.

+And if you want more of this,
+liking, sharing, or subscribing helps it reach the people who need it.

+I will see you next time.